Effective 12/31/16, PennDOT will no longer issue Vehicle Registration stickers

-Why is PennDOT going to stop issuing registration stickers?
+Why did PennDOT stop issuing registration stickers?

-Elimination of registration stickers will result in a significant cost savings for taxpayers.
+Elimination of registration stickers resulted in a significant cost savings for taxpayers.
 Act 89, which became law November 2013, provided for the elimination of vehicle registration stickers.
 The elimination of the registration sticker was evaluated as part of a Penn State research study, which concluded that eliminating the registration sticker has no impact on vehicle registration compliance.

 Do I still have to register my vehicle?